 Extracranial duplex study (93880 CPT code) requires a highly qualified technologist.
 Due to this, CPT code 93880 under technician NPI is higher than the physician payment.
 Payment of CPT 93880 under physician NPI is $42, and compensation under technician NPI is $187.5.

 Carotid arteries are available on both sides of the neck.
-Therefore, all non-invasive vascular study CPT codes are reflected bilateral codes unless otherwise indicated in the CPT definition.
+Therefore, all non-invasive vascular study CPT codes are reflected in bilateral codes unless otherwise indicated in the CPT definition.

 Still, the modifier is required to distinguish two separate procedures.
 Whenever multiple procedures performed in the same setting and coding guidelines are allowed to bill together, the modifier is required, so 59 modifiers must be appended with column 2 CPT code.